Supporting Well-Being and Campus Safety

 LRSC Cares (BIT) Team

-The LRSC Cares Team provides early, proactive support for students, faculty, and staff whose behavior raises concern for their well-being or the safety of others.
-Comprised of representatives from student affairs, counseling, student success, housing, human resources, and faculty, the team works collaboratively to address situations before they escalate.
-Anyone in the campus community is encouraged to report concerning, disruptive, or potentially harmful behavior—whether or not it violates a policy.
-Reports help connect individuals to the appropriate support services and contribute to a safer, healthier learning and working environment at Lake Region State College.
+The LRSC Cares Team provides early support for students, faculty, and staff whose behavior raises concern for safety or well-being.
+The team includes representatives from student affairs, counseling, student success, housing, human resources, and faculty.
+They work together to address situations before they escalate.
+Anyone on campus is encouraged to report concerning, disruptive, or potentially harmful behavior, even if it does not violate policy.
+Reports connect individuals to support services and help promote a safer, healthier learning and working environment at LRSC.

 What is BIT?